Department of Agriculture

 - Buying a Policy

 You must buy LRP-Fed Cattle insurance through a livestock insurance agent.
 You can fill out an application at any time.
 However, insurance does not attach until you buy a specific coverage endorsement.
-You must pay the insurance premium the day you buy insurance coverage for coverage to start.
 You may buy multiple specific coverage endorsements with one application.
 Your insurance coverage starts the day you buy a specific coverage endorsement and RMA approves the purchase.

 - Useful Links